robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Support annotations, synthetic or normal, for Oddjob reset methods.
+- Support annotations, synthetic or normal, for ArooaLifeCycle Methods.
+- Added the idea of synthetic annotations to the descriptor.
+This allows a method to tagged with a pseudo annotation with the XML descriptor so beans do not need to have a dependency on an Oddjob jar for things such as life cycle events.
 - Added an autocommit flag to SQLJob.
 - Added a Service Manager (serviceman) job has been add for managing services.